StarPlayrX/Virtual-Multi-Mouse/README.md

 Auto configures trackball, spinner, mouse, lightgun into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
 Recently tested on v36.

 Like Batocera it's made to just play!
 Need to change your mouse configuration?
 Multi-Mouse intelligently preflights the games you play ahead of time.
 Within a flash it sets up the virtual mouse accordingly.
 All you need to do is run a game!
-Having trouble, exit and give it another go.
-Worst case, scenario reboot.
-That's all there is to it.

 Known issue: The Apple Magic Trackpad by default has been removed from Virtual Multi-Mouse.
 This Trackpad slows down and Spinner and Trackball setup.
 If you need to use it, you can simply comment out the 'Apple' variable in multimouse.sh.
+Troubleshooting: If things are not working, try exiting your game and relaunching it.
+This usually should not be needed but that sometimes gives VMM a jump start.
+If your mouse controllers are still not working, reboot Batocera.
+Worst case, try backing up and removing the Batocera.conf file.
+We are aware somethings this file gets defunct, We will start backing it up in the next release and also include a clean version v36 as well.
+We hope that issue will be resolved soon.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?